emdgroup/brain_waves_for_planning_problems/Readme.md

 # Installing Required Python Packages
 Please use Python version 3.6 at least.
 Required packages are listed in `requirements.txt` and can be installed using `pip` via `pip install -r requirements.txt`.
+Furthermore, you need to install `ffmpeg` and add its binary directory to your `$PATH` environment variable.

 # Running the code
 On your commandline, just invoke `python Hybrid_Neuron_Simulation.py` to run an example simulation.
 Results will be visualized in several plot windows, that will be live updated.